psenough/assisted_performer/README.md

 The system sends back the audio parameters via MIDI interface.

 The system sends back the graphic parameters via websocket or POST REQUEST RESPONSE to the canvas element.

+The system can be configured to send logs to [winston](http://thisdavej.com/using-winston-a-versatile-logging-library-for-node-js/) or save them locally.